tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 ## 6.2 Tight context, binding

 > `bind()` makes a premanent context link and will always keep it.
-A bound function cannot change its linked ocntext when using `.call()` or `.apply()` with a different context, or even a rebound doesn't have any effect.
+A bound function cannot change its linked context when using `.call()` or `.apply()` with a different context, or even a rebound doesn't have any effect.

 ```js
 function getThis() {